 Business credit cards can be used to keep business expenses separate from personal ones.
 You can also give employees cards for business purchases.
 Most business cards offer rewards for spending in various business-related categories.
 The Chase Ink Business Preferred card, for example, offers three points per $1 spent on shipping, internet, cable and phone services, travel and social media advertising and search engine optimization.
 This type of card can be a great way to rack up points while organizing your business expenses, but general credit card users might have better options.

 7. General Rewards Credit Cards

 Some rewards credit cards offer benefits on all purchases or allow their benefits to be used for multiple purposes.
-The Barclaycard Arrival Plus World Elite Mastercard offers double miles on all purchases, plus a 40,000-point signup bonus for spending $3,000 on purchases in the first 90 days.
-Those points can be used for travel, cash-back statement credits, gift cards and merchandise.
-The $89 annual fee is waived for the first year, as is often the case for rewards cards.
-General rewards cards like this one can be a good choice if you don’t have any specific shopping or travel loyalties and want benefits on all your purchases.
+Points can be used for travel, cash-back statement credits, gift cards and merchandise, for example.
+For cards like these, sometimes the annual fee is waived for the first year.
+General rewards cards can be a good choice if you don’t have any specific shopping or travel loyalties and want benefits on all your purchases.

 8. Secured Credit Cards

 A secured credit card like the Wells Fargo secured credit card requires you to make a cash deposit as collateral for your credit line.
 Your credit activity using the card is reported to the major credit bureaus.
 After you make a certain number of on-time payments, you typically can convert a secured credit card to an unsecured card.

 Understand: Why Secured Credit Card Rates Are High